JinyuanSun/DDGScan/README.md

 cd DDGScan && export PATH="$(pwd):$PATH"
 ```
 ### Usage
+I provide many options for users especially those know what they want.
+I really tried to make this package light and also
+be well functional.
+Here are some quick walk-through. `-pdb` is the only positional argument but really you need to set
+`-sl` according to the software you have in your OS. `-chain` and `seq` are strongly recommended to be set by the user.
+Also, I highly recommend turning the `-md` as `True` and using `CUDA` into `-platform` if a good gpu is available (better
+ than RTX2060 well be much faster than 48 core cpu).
+Also, I did not test how much precision dropped to use the `fast`
+ mode, but I do know it can be faster in about two orders of magnitude.
 ```
 usage: grape-fast.py [-h] [-pdb PDB] [-chain CHAIN] [-fill FILL_BREAK_IN_PDB] [-seq SEQUENCE] [-cpu THREADS] [-fc FOLDX_CUTOFF] [-rc ROSETTA_CUTOFF] [-ac ABACUS_CUTOFF] [-nstruct RELAX_NUMBER] [-nruns NUMOFRUNS]
                      [-sl SOFTLIST] [-mode MODE] [-preset PRESET] [-md MOLECULAR_DYNAMICS] [-platform PLATFORM]